selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then element having xpath "([^\"]*)" should not be present Then element having css "([^\"]*)" should not be present

+#### Steps For Asserting Checkbox

-To assert that checkbox is checked use any of the following steps.
+To assert that checkbox is checked use any of the following steps :

     Then checkbox having id "(.*?)" should be checked Then checkbox having name "(.*?)" should be checked